 - Ask your teenager what they want to know.
-Encourage them to - read Headway's graphic novel-style Teen's Guide to Brain Injury.
+Encourage them to read Headway's graphic novel-style Teen's Guide to Brain Injury.
 It covers the common concerns that teenagers have and talks about ways they can deal with their feelings.
-Headway's booklet, The brain and brain injury has clear information and diagrams. - Be prepared they may say they don't want to know anything about brain injury.
+Headway's booklet, The brain and brain injury has clear - Be prepared they may say they don't want to know anything about brain injury.
 Don't force them.
-Read our Teen's Guide yourself anyway. - Tell your teenager that they are not responsible if your family member's behaviour is difficult (arguing, shouting, or being angry or inappropriate).
+Read our Teen's Guide yourself anyway.